Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 The former is the risk of selecting suppliers that do not meet the standards of our company or are affiliated with anti-social forces due to inadequate supplier selection criteria and CSR checks.
 This could result in reputational damage or operational stoppages due to illegal activities by such suppliers.

-The latter risk involves the potential for reputational damage to our company through exposure by authorities, public disclosure of our company name, and media coverage due to making unreasonable demands on suppliers.
-To mitigate this risk, we provide employee education, including training on subcontracting laws.
+The latter risk involves the potential for reputational damage to TDK through exposure by authorities, public disclosure of our company name, and media coverage due to making unreasonable demands on suppliers.
+To mitigate this risk, we are providing thorough education for our team members, including training on subcontracting laws.

 Metrics and Targets